SNOWSHOE TRAIL ST. ANTONIUS TRAIL

 Blatten bei Naters

-Paid parking is available at Chienzlichrommu and in the multi-storey car park in Blatten near Naters.
+Parking spaces subject to charges are available at Chienzlichrommu and in the parking garage in Blatten bei Naters.

 Author´s Tip / Recommendation of the author

-Once you have arrived at Belalp, fortify yourself at the hotel/restaurant Hamilton Lodge or at Chalet Sepp and enjoy the view.
+Refresh yourself upon arrival at Belalp at the hotel/restaurant Hamilton Lodge or the Chalet Sepp and enjoy the view.

 Safety guidelines

 Use of the snowshoe routes and information on this website is at your own risk.
-The conditions on site may cause changes to the route.
-Blatten-Belalp Tourism accepts no responsibility for the accuracy or completeness of the information on this website.
+Conditions on site may cause changes to the route.
+Blatten-Belalp Tourism assumes no responsibility for the accuracy and completeness of the information on this website.

-• Use only marked trails and obey all signs and instructions - for your own safety, to protect grazing animals and out of respect for wildlife.
+• Use only marked trails and observe all signs and instructions – for your own safety, to protect grazing animals, and out of respect for wildlife.

-• Be considerate of other trail users and the landscape.
-Take their litter and that of others with you.
+• Be considerate towards other trail users and the environment.
+Take your waste and that of others with you.

-• Take extra sun protection with you.
+• Bring extra sun protection.
 UV rays at high altitudes can be very strong, especially in winter, even in overcast weather.

 Nearby